Yes, it does matter which SATA port you use. However, it also largely depends on the motherboard model and the SATA port version it features.

 A SATA SSD should be connected to a SATA 3 port.
-While this may not matter for normal hard disks, it does matter for SATA SSDs.
+While this may not matter for regular hard disks, it does for SATA SSDs.

-Therefore, it is quite logical to use the faster port.
+Therefore, it is logical to use the faster port.

 An SSD’s speed scales with the speed of the port.
-Hard disks, on the other hand, do not scale their speed and are limited due to their mechanical design.
+Hard disks, however, do not scale their speed and are limited due to their mechanical design.

 Does the SATA Port Order Matter?

 SATA ports are numbered starting from 0.
-As far as the performance goes, it does not matter which port number you use (as long as they all belong to the same version as discussed earlier).
+Regarding the performance, it doesn’t matter which port number you use (as long as they all belong to the same version, as discussed earlier).

 Also, if you have a motherboard with SATA ports belonging to different SATA generations, the first ports will almost always conform to the newest generation.
 Here is an example:

-Image: Here you can see that the port 0, 1 (SATA3_0, SATA3_1), conform to the newer SATA 3 generation whereas the rest in the numbered order belong to the old SATA 2 generation.
+Image: Here, you can see that port 0 and 1 (SATA3_0, SATA3_1) conforms to the newer SATA 3 generation, whereas the rest in the numbered order belong to the old SATA 2 generation.

 So does it matter which SATA port you use?
-Well the answer to this question is a yes.
-You must consult the manual of your motherboard in order to see if there are any caveats.
+Well, the answer to this question is a yes.
+You’ll need to consult your motherboard’s manual to see if there are any caveats.

 There can also be instances where your motherboard has SATA ports of different generations.
-Though the SATA interface provides backward and forward compatibility, we recommend connecting a drive to a port of the same generation for optimal performance (for example a SATA 3 drive to a SATA 3 port on the motherboard).
+Though the SATA interface provides backward and forward compatibility, we recommend connecting a drive to a port of the same age for optimal performance (for example, a SATA 3 drive to a SATA 3 port on the motherboard).